 Support employees with pension basics

-Being on hand with the information employees need about their pension will help to show that you value them.
-It may also help them to feel in control of their financial future, which in turn will help them to continue playing a productive role in your organisation.
-Use this article as a starting point to help you build a toolkit of trusted, reliable sources of information, and support your employees on their path to feeling confident with their pension plan.
+Being on hand with the information your employees need about their pension will help to show that you value them and could establish you as a trusted source of support.
+It could also enable them to be more in control of their financial future, which in turn could help them to continue playing a productive role in your organisation.
+Use this article as a starting point to build a toolkit of trusted, reliable sources of information, and support your employees on their path to being more confident in their pension planning.

-4. Retirement living standards: The detail.
-Data source, Pension and Lifetime Savings Association, October 2021.
+- Retirement living standards: The detail.
+Data source, Pension and Lifetime Savings Association, accessed May 2024.